Barkingside tube station: The station today

 The station contains two platforms, one for each direction.

 Few alterations took place to the station upon transfer to the Underground.
 Barkingside station is a "Grade II" listed building, marking it as a structure of architectural significance.
 Probably designed under the direction of W. N. Ashbee, the GER architect, it is dominated by a substantial brick building, surmounted by a cupola.
 The interior is notable for the fine hammerbeam roof to the ticket hall.
 Both platforms retain the ornate canopies with the "GER" initials still visible in the bracketry.

 The station has toilet facilities, and a waiting room on the Westbound platform.

 Services and connections

 Services

+Barkingside station is on the Hainault loop of the Central line between Newbury Park and Fairlop.
 The typical off-peak service in trains per hour (tph) is: